-Forum sites which allow users to post content publicly, such as Dialogue, are often targeted at random by automated spambots in an attempt to peddle their wares.
+Sites which allow users to post content publicly, such as Dialogue, could be targeted at random by automated spambots in an attempt to peddle their wares.
 To date, spambots have been able to register on Dialogue, but never post any public ideas or comments.
 Spambots are a fact of the Internet, but one that we're doing our best to protect you from, while keeping registration simple for your genuine users.

 What happens if we are targeted by spam?

 If your Dialogue is targeted, then you'll receive an increased number of user registrations, which will be visible in your 'Users' dashboard as registered users, and in data exports.

 You'll almost certainly recognise that they are spam, because there'll be lots of them (probably 100s per day) and the email addresses will be kooky, as well as fake.
 This means you would receive bounce-backs from any emails you send - as it is likely they will 'opt in' to receiving email communications (because robots will indiscriminately fill in every field on your registration form).

 As you might become aware of this kind of activity before we do, please report it to email@example.com - once we're made aware of a new occurrence of spam attack, we'll treat it as an absolute priority.

 The security threat to your Dialogue is not increased - the spambots are just looking for high-traffic websites to post marketing messages.
 They're not after your data.